Pavel Zhigarev

-Pavel Fyodorovich Zhigarev (Па́вел Фёдорович Жи́гарев; November 6, 1900 – August 2, 1963) was the commander-in-chief of the Soviet Air Forces (VVS) twice (1941–1942, 1949–1957), and also served as the Chief Marshal of Aviation from 1955–1959.
+Pavel Fyodorovich Zhigarev (Па́вел Фёдорович Жи́гарев; November 6, 1900 – August 2, 1963) was a Soviet commander-in-chief of the Soviet Air Forces (VVS) twice (1941–1942, 1949–1957), and also served as the Chief Marshal of Aviation from 1955 to 1959.

 Early life and education

 Zhigarev was born on November 6, 1900, to a poor peasant family in the village of Brikovo, located in present-day Tver Oblast.
-He attended Cavalry School, graduating in 1922.
-He then turned to the Air Force, graduating from Military Pilot School in 1927 and the N. E. Zhukovskii Air Force Academy in 1932.
+He joined the Red Army in 1919 and fought in the Russian Civil War.
+While serving the Red Army, he attended Cavalry School and switched to a cavalry unit after graduating in 1922.
+He turned to the Air Force after the civil war, graduating from Military Pilot School in 1927 and the N. E. Zhukovskii Air Force Academy in 1932.

 Rise to prominence

 In 1937, Zhigarev became the commander of 52nd Light Bomber Aviation Brigade, his first major command position.
-From 1937–38, he was also the Deputy Military Attaché to China.
+From 1937 to 1938, he was also the Deputy Military Attaché to China.
 Zhigarev then served as the Head of the Directorate for Combat Training of the Air Force in the People's Commissariat of Defence from 1938 to 1939.
 In 1939 Zhigarev was promoted to the position of Commanding Officer of the 2nd Separate Red Banner Army Air Forces, and then to Commanding Officer of the Far Eastern Front Air Forces a year later.